 5) Preheat a very lightly oiled cast iron skillet, griddle or other non-stick pan over medium heat.
 Cook the batbout, turning several times, until golden brown on both sides.
 The browning will be a bit uneven since the bread puffs up as it cooks, but that’s okay.
 Transfer the cooked batbout to a rack to cool.
 It’s okay to stack them while they’re warm.

 Batbout will keep fresh for two days at room temperature.
-They freeze well, and can be heated in a microwave directly from the freezer.
-Just be careful not to overheat them or they’ll dry out.
+They freeze well, and can be reheated on the stovetop easily.

 Be a part of the MarocMama family!